 SwiftOnSecurity tweets oodles of tech-related humor.
 Think of Swift as the hilarious coworker you wish you had.

 Ever had a toxic manager?
-Then this Twitter account will crack you up, give you flashbacks, or a delightful cocktail of both.
+Then this X account will crack you up, give you flashbacks, or offer a delightful cocktail of both.

 Following a long list of celebrity cats gives you endless joy.
 But adding some prominent sysadmin influencers to that list can transform your social media scrolling into a prime opportunity to improve your craft.
 And don’t stop there!
 Reading the PDQ blog and watching our YouTube channel can further expand your IT horizons.